Legion (Legion v0.4.0)

 • Prevent atom table exhaustion - String.to_atom/1 is available and atoms are never garbage collected

-• Restrict access to the BEAM node name, process pid, or refs via Kernel functions
+• Restrict access to BEAM node name, process pid, or refs

-The practical implication: Legion is designed for trusted code generators (your own LLM-backed agents with controlled tool access), not for running arbitrary untrusted code from unknown sources.
-If your threat model requires full process isolation, you might want to spawn legion agents in an isolated BEAM instance.
+Legion is built for trusted code generators (your own LLM-backed agents with controlled tool access), not for running arbitrary code from unknown sources.
+If your threat model requires full isolation, run agents in a separate BEAM instance.

 Summary